Schloss Hartheim: Nazi era and aftermath

 In 1946, Alice Ricciardi-von Platen, a psychiatrist and psychoanalyst who practised near Linz, Austria, was invited to join the German team observing the so-called Doctors' trial in Nuremberg.
 The trial was presided over by American judges, who indicted Karl Brandt and 22 others.
 The 16 who were convicted included Josef Mengele; seven were sentenced to death.
 Her 1948 book, Die Tötung Geisteskranker in Deutschland, ("The killing of the mentally ill in Germany"), was judged a scandal by German medical professionals.

 After World War II, the building was converted into apartments.
 1969, the first memorial rooms were opened in the former gas chamber and admission room.
-Since 2003 Hartheim Castle is a memorial site dedicated to the ten thousands of physically and mentally handicapped persons, concentration camp prisoners and forced laborers who were murdered there by the Nazis.
+Since 2003, Hartheim Castle has been a memorial site dedicated to the ten thousands of physically and mentally handicapped persons, concentration camp prisoners and forced laborers who were murdered there by the Nazis.
 Also in 2003 the exhibition "Value of Life" was opened.